History (Revolution & Reform) A-level

 What will I study in History (Revolution & Reform) A-level?

-This pathway examines the violent upheavals of Britain in the 17th C, in comparison to the years of Communist Revolution in Russia.
+This pathway examines the violent upheavals of Britain in the 17th C, in comparison to the years of the Communist Revolution in Russia.
 These two events overlap, as arguably the 17th C was the only period in which Britain experienced a “revolution” in government, though it wasn’t to last.
-Our students enjoy exploring a world that has striking similarities to our own, but is different enough to seem a different place, focusing on not only the shifts in politics and religion, but the changes in society, and the beginnings of the British Empire.
+Our students enjoy exploring a world that has striking similarities to our own but is different enough to seem like a different place, focusing on not only the shifts in politics and religion, but the changes in society, and the beginnings of the British Empire.
 Students also gain a vast deal from studying the rise of communism in Russia: a period everyone has heard of, but not many know much about despite the overwhelming impact of the USSR in world politics up to the 21st C.

 For paper 1 you will study Britain 1625-1701: Conflict, Revolution and Settlement.
-This paper is a study in breadth of monarchical and republican rule in England during the period of Stuart rule between 1625 and 1688.
+This paper is a study of the breadth of monarchical and republican rule in England during the period of Stuart rule between 1625 and 1688.
 You will also study different interpretations considering the nature and effects of the Glorious Revolution of 1688–69, which removed James II from the throne.

-For paper 2 you will complete a depth study of the causes, course and consolidation of the Russian Revolution of 1917, which had a momentous effect on twentieth-century Russia and throughout the modern world.
+For paper 2 you will complete an depth study of the causes, course and consolidation of the Russian Revolution of 1917, which had a momentous effect on twentieth-century Russia and throughout the modern world.
 This paper has a source focus, requiring you to examine the ways historians use contemporary sources as part of historical enquiries.

-Additionally, there is a non-examined assessment, or coursework, the purpose of which is to enable history students to develop skills in the analysis and evaluation of interpretations of history in a chosen question, problem or issue as part of an independently researched assignment.
+Additionally, there is a non-examined assessment or coursework, the purpose of which is to enable history students to develop skills in the analysis and evaluation of interpretations of history in a chosen question, problem or issue as part of an independently researched assignment.
 Students will be required to form a critical view of an area of historical debate based on relevant reading on the question, problem or issue.
 Students at Cirencester have the freedom to complete a centre set assignment, based on one of their three examined papers, or they may choose their own topic to research.
 This offers those students the chance to go beyond the exam specification and really explore a period of history that is interesting to them.
 Those who choose a centre-set question will also benefit, as their study will take them deeper into and beyond what the exam requires, and they often emerge more confident and with a better understanding of the exam topics.

 Entry Requirements